Social media: the hostage that eluded Sydney siege gunman

 After traditional media refused to air or print details of phone calls his hostages made, Man Haron Monis turned to Facebook and YouTube, forcing his captives to use their personal accounts to issue his demands to speak to the prime minister and spread claims that he'd planted bombs around the city.

 Those messages never went viral.
-Not only were social media companies liaising with Australian police to block posts but the broader online community practiced self-censorship to a degree that surprised many experts.
+Not only were social media companies liaising with Australian police to block posts but the broader online community practicised self-censorship to a degree that surprised many experts.

-"This was a new situation for us," said a source at one social media company, requesting anonymity because he was not authorized to speak on the record.
+"This was a new situation for us," said a source at one social media company, requesting anonymity because he was not authorised to speak on the record.

 "Even as we tried to track down what was coming from where and whether it was genuine, there were a good deal of people reporting posts and just refusing to pass things on."